-In the past year, Oklahoma has doubled the amount of money returned to Oklahomans due to unclaimed life insurance proceeds.
-The bills would require life insurance companies to research their records to distribute the money to the rightful beneficiary.
-However, this new law would not cover past life insurance policies.
+Oklahoma has doubled the amount of money returned to Oklahomans due to unclaimed life insurance proceeds.
+A bill requires life insurance companies to research their records to distribute the money to the rightful beneficiary.

 Vermont State Treasure’s Office has received more than $2 million in unclaimed property and is currently involved in requiring life insurance companies to pay out on old, sometimes forgotten, policies of people who have died.
 The money represents previously unreported insurance accounts that were being held by companies because no one had claimed them at the time the policyholder died.

-On January 9, 2014, Indiana introduced Senate Bill 220, a bill proposing an unclaimed life insurance benefits law.
 Senate Bill 220 says an insurer shall perform a comparison of in-force policies, annuities, and retained asset accounts issued by the insurer in Indiana against the Social Security Administration’s death master file at least every six months.
-This will be in force this June of 2015.

 If concerned about an unclaimed life insurance policy, check with your state concerning new legislation because many states are working to help lost beneficiaries receive payouts and also trying to establish more responsibility of the life insurance company.